 Limit I/O intensive sessions (lots of reads and writes to disk, rapidly opening or closing many files)

 Avoid opening and closing files repeatedly in tight loops.
 Every open/close operation on the file system requires interaction with the MetaData Service (MDS).
 The MDS acts as a gatekeeper for access to files on Lustre's parallel file system.
 Overloading the MDS will affect other users on the system.
 If possible, open files once at the beginning of your program/workflow, then close them at the end.

-In order to not stress both internal and external networks, limit simultaneous and recursive file transfers.
+In order to not stress both internal and external networks, be mindful of the following guidelines:

 Avoid too many simultaneous file transfers.
 You share the network bandwidth with other users; don't use more than your fair share.
 Two or three concurrent